Dr Sarah Spencer, PhD, BMedSci, CertMRCSLT, Reg HCPC, FHEA

 - Associate editor, International Journal of Language and Communication Disorders.

-- Manuscript reviewer for journals such as Child Language Teaching and Therapy, Emotional and Behavioural Difficulties and the International Journal of Language and Communication Disorder
+- Manuscript reviewer for national and international journals such as Language, Speech and Hearing Services in Schools; PLOS one; Child Language Teaching and Therapy, Emotional and Behavioural Difficulties and the International Journal of Language and Communication Disorders.
+Grant reviewer for ESRC and Nuffield Foundation.

 - Editorial consultant, International Journal of Speech-Language Pathology.